AdobeDocs/workfront.en/help/classic/review-and-approve-work/manage-approvals/associate-approval-with-work.md

 product-area: projects
 navigation-topic: approvals
 title: Associate a new or existing approval process with work
 description: This article describes how you can associate approval processes with work items.
-For information about associating approvals with proofs or documents, see the following articles:
+For information about associating approvals with proofs or documents, see the following articles - EDIT ME.
 ---

 # Associate a new or existing approval process with work